bfahrenfort/quartz/content/Programs I Like/rust-macros.md

 ```

 Note that there will not be a space after the last semicolon, because the space is only a separator (goes between the elements), where the semicolon is part of the body (goes in every element).
+### Detour: the syn tax
+Proc macros like the ones explained here do come with a compilation time cost.
+If you're not interested, ensure that none of your dependencies use them with a project like the CI script and delightful pun [free-of-syn](https://github.com/fasterthanlime/free-of-syn).
 ## \#\[proc_macro_derive()\]
 [Rust traits](https://doc.rust-lang.org/book/ch10-02-traits.html) are powerful inheritance-like features that let the compiler know it can expect the "deriving" types to behave in the same way.
 What if you could generate trait implementations with a macro on the deriving type?